How to Prove a Debt is Not Yours

 • A copy of the collectors’ license to operate in your state.

-You’ll have to send this request in writing, using certified mail with tracking and delivery verification.
-Once you’ve done so, the debt collector has to desist all collections activity until they can prove you owe the debt and they’re within their rights to collect.
+You’ll have to write this request using certified mail with tracking and delivery verification.
+Once you’ve done so, the debt collector has to desist all collection activity until they can prove you owe the debt and they’re within their rights to collect.

 Otherwise—